Our combination of rigorous academics, student-centered learning, leadership, service, and internships challenges CCS students to grow as individuals.

 Charleston Collegiate School provides an environment grounded in mutual respect to allow our school community to gain an appreciation and awareness of our differences.
 Our diversity creates an environment that fosters an appreciation of the values, skills and abilities of everyone.

-Our mission is to inspire students to become passionate, lifelong learners by empowering them with knowledge, creativity, curiosity, and confidence to embrace the opportunities of tomorrow.
-To fulfill this mission we strive to develop students who demonstrate critical thinking and curiosity with our rigorous curriculum which is based on CCS’s Four Pillars of Education.
+CCS’s mission is to empower students in a project-based approach that values collaboration, innovation, and individuality to become resilient leaders for 21st century careers.
+To fulfill this mission we strive to develop students who demonstrate critical thinking and curiosity with our rigorous curriculum which is based on CCS’s Pillars of Education.

 Project-Based Learning provides CCS students with the opportunity to uncover creative solutions to everyday obstacles with in-depth research and hands on application.
 Collaborative project skills prepare students for future professional application.
 CCS is deeply committed to the PBL educational model.